smeredith0044/Animal-Crossing-Villager-Finder/README.md

 - Connected to a 3rd party APi That read the Villager data into the app
 - Read and Deserialized the Json Data and used it in my application, the app also reads back the villager info in a json format.
-- Created an additional class that inherits properties from its parents,